 You can test these measures through several types of load testing; a stress puts the system under a heavy load to observe its reaction; a spike or a surge tests the system’s reaction to a sudden spike in traffic, which is relevant for any business that faces seasonal traffic differences; finally, a soak checks the endurance of your stream.

-On Thursday, August 27 @ 11:30 AM EST / 4:30 PM BST, David Esposito, an Aiven Solutions Architect, will explore load testing in Kafka Office Hours, a recurring forum for Apache Kafka thoughtshare hosted by our partner Lenses.io.
-For a more in-depth conversation about load testing, register for David’s Kafka Office Hours.
+Watch a recording where, David Esposito, an Aiven Solutions Architect, explores load testing in Kafka Office Hours, a recurring forum for Apache Kafka thoughtshare hosted by our partner Lenses.io.